 The Nesna Islands

-The Nesna Islands comprise the islands of Tomma, Hugla and Handnesøya and are a good starting point for sea kayaking trips in Helgeland.
+The Nesna Islands comprise the islands of Tomma, Hugla and Handnesøya and are agood starting point for sea kayaking trips in Helgeland.
 Experienced kayakers can paddle from Nesna, or you can make use of ferries and express boats.
 Around all three islands, you will discover many small islets where you can pitch your tent under the midnight sun.
-The area around Tomma is especially ideal for paddling with wonderful sandy beaches, many good camping spots and lots of safe sources of fresh water.
+The area around Tomma is ideal for paddling, with wonderful sandy beaches, many good camping spots, and lots of safe sources of fresh water.

 Sleneset and Lovund

 Sleneset boasts countless flat islands and is perfect for kayaking trips, both short and long.
-The islands in the area are located close to each other so if you wish you can always paddle near land, which means this area is ideal for kayakers of all levels.
+The islands in the area are located close to each other, so if you wish you can always paddle near land, which means this area is suitable for kayakers of all levels.
 Sleneset and Moflag are good starting points.
-For the more experienced kayaker, we recommend the trip across to Lovund.
+For the more experienced kayaker, the trip across to Lovund is an option.
 Crossing the Lovund Cove is slightly exposed, but the stretch in open sea is quite short.

 For experienced paddlers, Tonnes serves as a good starting point for the islands in the northern part of Helgeland.
-You can paddle via the fjords of Melfjord and Nordfjord with views of the Svartisen Glacier, experience the Arctic Circle islands of Vikingen and see the Hestmannen and Rødøyløva mountains.
-We recommend that beginners take a ferry or express boat to the island of Rødøy, where you can frolic in sheltered bays and on the white sandy beaches.
+You can paddle via the fjords of Melfjord and Nordfjord with views of the Svartisen Glacier, experience the Arctic Circle islands of Vikingen, and see the Hestmannen and Rødøyløva mountains.
+Beginners should take a ferry or express boat to the island of Rødøy, where you can frolic in sheltered bays and on the white sandy beaches.

 Offersøy and Tjøtta

-These are easily accessible and protected areas and given the location on the Coastal Route are ideal starting points for longer kayak expeditions along the Helgeland Coast.
+These are easily accessible and protected areas, and given the location on the Coastal Route they are well suited as starting points for longer kayak expeditions along the Helgeland Coast.

 The Vega Islands

-In the far south of Helgeland is the UNESCO World Heritage Vega archipelago offering many opportunities.
-You can paddle on day trips from the same destination for several days without taking the same route, and check out places such as Skogsholmen, Hysværet, Ylvingen and several other islands in the area.
+In the far south of Helgeland the UNESCO World Heritage-listed Vega archipelago is offering many opportunities.
+You can paddle on day trips from the same destination for several days without taking the same route, checking out places such as Skogsholmen, Hysværet, Ylvingen and several other islands in the area.
 If you are in search of greater challenges, it is only a short distance to the open sea.